 - As soon as you start to change scores you introduce individual value judgements.
 How “wrong” is wrong?
 In the example above do you delete all three or just the middle one?
 Who decides?
 In the end you spend more and more time deciding how to adjust the data and less and less time doing something with it.

 - The absolute NPS means nothing.
 It’s only the changes in score relative to each other that are important.
 So long as the audience is the same, these variations will be consistent in the long run and not affect your relative scores.

 - Focus on the score at your peril: from above, the score is important but not the only thing.

-Top down and bottom up scores are completely different and cannot meaningfully be compared.
+Relationship and Transactions scores are completely different and cannot meaningfully be compared.